jimmoffitt/rules-migrator/README.md

 ## Migration Tool Features  <a id="features" class="tall">&nbsp;</a>

 + When migrating rules from version 1.0 to 2.0, this tool translates rules when possible.
-  + Version 1.0 rules with [deprecated Operators](http://support.gnip.com/apis/powertrack2.0/transition.html#DeprecatedOperators) can not be translated, and are instead logged.
+  + Version 1.0 rules with [deprecated Operators](http://support.gnip.com/apis/powertrack2.0/transition.html#DeprecatedOperators) can not be translated, and are instead dropped and logged.
 + Supports generating a rules report, providing feedback on readiness for PowerTrack 2.0.
 + Migrates rules tags.
 + Manages POST request payload limits, 1 MB with version 1.0, 5 MB with version 2.0.